sonjaove/progg-and-DS-from-IITM/TDS_notes/data_prep/data_prepration.md

 - this is called *entity resolution* and can be done with the methodoloy of clusturing. (open refine makes it really easy to work with such data)

 ------------------------------------------------------------------------------------------------------------------------------------------

 # Pythonic libraries.
 1. `pandas_profiling` library:

     - used essentially for peofiling the data and giving good profile about the data, it generates an html file for a particular dataset
     ```python
+    # to downlaod the library
     pip install pandas_profiling

+    #for generating the report.
     from pandas_profiling import ProfileReport

     prof=ProfileReport(df)